 When it comes to the Super Bowl – chips, dips, pizza, chili and other pub grub are in high demand.
 While beer has had a long and tenacious history with "The Game," more sideliners are opting to enjoy the occasion with wine.
 But which wines go with buffalo wings, nachos, and hot dogs?
-We've gathered our favorite Super Bowl party foods and spruced them up with a wine pairing makeover.
-Find our best wine matches here.
+Read on to find out.

 Wine for the Chips